clightning4j/lamp/README.md

 # Lamp

-Android [c-lightning](https://github.com/ElementsProject/lightning) wallet based on [clightning_ndk](https://github.com/lvaccaro/clightning_ndk).
+<strong> [c-Lightning](https://github.com/ElementsProject/lightning) Android Mobile Porting </strong>

->> This is a experimenting lightning wallet for testnet.
+> This is a experimenting lightning wallet for testnet.
 It is only for development purpose, don't use on mainnet.

+The c-lightning cross-compilation sources and binaries for Android are available at [clightning_ndk project](https://github.com/lvaccaro/clightning_ndk).

 #### References: